-Emergency medical services provided on-site by University emergency medical staff is offered to faculty, staff, students and guests at no charge.
-The University's medical staff, when seeing an individual presenting for emergency medical assistance, is required, however, to gather information and complete forms related to one's personal medical insurance.
+General first aid services are provided on-site by Public Safety or qualified staff to faculty, staff, students and guests at no charge.
+Individuals presenting for first aid assistance, is required, however, to gather information and complete forms related to one's personal medical insurance.
 This information may be furnished to other insurance agencies, as required, when the agency is directly involved and/or considering an individual's claim.
-In addition, this information may be provided to third party healthcare providers who treat an individual referred for further treatment by University emergency medical staff.
+In addition, this information may be provided to third party healthcare providers who treat an individual referred for further treatment by Public Safety or qualified staff.

-The "Health Office Report" that is completed by the University's EMT staff is a form specifically used to document an individual's injury or illness.
-In addition, it serves as a record of treatment, a statement in support of HIPAA regulations, consent for treatment by EMT staff and a disclosure of the routing of the information contained on the report.
-Finally, the form contains billing information, continued care recommendations and a release of liability/refusal for treatment section used only when immediate care by University EMT staff is refused.
+The incident report that is completed by the University's staff is a form specifically used to document an individual's injury or illness.
+In addition, it serves as a record of first aid treatment, a statement in support of HIPAA regulations, consent for treatment by staff and a disclosure of the routing of the information contained on the report.
+Finally, the form contains billing information, continued care recommendations and a release of liability/refusal for treatment section used only when immediate care by staff is refused.
 Individuals wishing to keep the University from having/keeping any and all medical information should, upon a need for treatment, immediately refuse treatment and request an ambulance or make arrangements for other transportation to a medical facility.
-Unconscious individuals and/or individuals unable to give consent at the time of the assessment will be treated on an emergency basis until an ambulance or other medical authority arrives and assumes care for the infirmed or unless an individual regains consciousness and refuses further medical treatment by University medical staff.
+Unconscious individuals and/or individuals unable to give consent at the time of the assessment will be treated on an emergency basis until an ambulance or other medical authority arrives and assumes care for the infirmed or unless an individual regains consciousness and refuses further medical treatment by staff.

-While on Sullivan University System owned or controlled property, or, while attending any event sponsored, co-sponsored or endorsed by the University or its' parent corporation, University officials may summon an ambulance and/or other community emergency resources if an individual is injured or ill and, in the judgment of University staff, medical attention is required.
+While on Sullivan University System owned or controlled property, or, while attending any event sponsored, cosponsored or endorsed by the University or its' parent corporation, University officials may summon an ambulance and/or other community emergency resources if an individual is injured or ill and, in the judgment of University staff, medical attention is required.
 Conscious individuals may subsequently refuse treatment and/or transportation by the ambulance service upon their arrival, however, the staff of the institution want, in each situation so indicated, to meet the requirement of due diligence in safeguarding the health, life and safety of people on University property or at University sponsored events.
 In no instance will medical charges, as a result of illness or injury, be provided by the Sullivan University System while any student or other participant is engaged in an athletic, exercise, sports activity or other extra-curricular activity regardless of the institution's sponsorship of the activity.

-For clarification and/or information regarding the University's policies with regard to insurance and/or medical payments, questions should be directed to the University EMT staff or the Sullivan University System Accounting Department.
+For clarification and/or information regarding the University's policies with regard to insurance and/or medical payments, questions should be directed to Public Safety or the Sullivan University System Accounting Department.
 Information given by faculty members or other employees of the institution outside of these two areas should not be considered current University policy.
 Faculty, staff, students and visitors may not assume institutional liability for any healthcare related costs, even if so promised or guaranteed by a University official unless that official is so authorized by the University.